game-difficulty/2048EndgameTablebase/src/help.md

 ### Q7: Why is the AI's performance lower than expected?
 **A7**: If the AI's performance is not as expected, it may be due to the following reasons:
 1. **No table computed**: The AI relies on pre-computed tables.
 Make sure the related tables are available.
-2. **Table path changed**: If the table file was moved, reset its path in the Practise interface.
+2. **Table path changed**: If the table file was moved, reset its path in the Practice interface.
 3. **Insufficient computer performance**: If the computer's performance is low, the AI's search speed may be slow, so please be patient.

 ### Q8: Why do the numbers on the board appear too large, causing distortion?